-- Plaza Research owns one of the nation’s largest networks of focus group facilities through which they connect market researchers and respondents, who sign up online and may wait weeks before being contacted and months between surveys.
+- Plaza Research owns one of the nation’s largest networks of focus group facilities through which it connects market researchers and respondents, who sign up online and may wait weeks before being contacted and months between surveys.
 Payment depends on the length and scope of the focus group.

-- Fieldwork participants receive payment starting at $75 for every focus group they participate in.
+- Fieldwork participants get payment starting at $75 for every focus group they participate in.

-Donate Sperm and Eggs – Women can earn upwards of $1500 for donating their eggs, a lengthy process that entails several clinical visits for prescreening, testing, and operating.
+Women can earn upward of $1,500 for donating their eggs, a lengthy process that entails several clinical visits for prescreening, testing, and operating.
 For men donating sperm the time investment and payout are smaller, netting between $50 and $200 per donation following a similar screening process.